gv3Dev/ratio.me/README.md

 ## 🔹 Meet People Who Actually Match Your Energy
 - 🎭 **Vibe, Debate, or Dive into Any Topic** → Every chat is fresh, every group dynamic is different.
-- 🌍 **Talk to People Across the Globe & Locally, 24/7** → No matter the time, there’s always a conversation happening.
+- 🌍 **Talk to People Across the Globe & Locally, 24/7** →  There’s always a conversation happening.
-- 💬 **Blurt Drops Unexpected Moments Into the Chat** → You never know when Ratio will reveal something funny, wild, or weird about someone in the group.
+- 💬 **Blurt Drops Unexpected Moments Into the Chat** →  Ratio might expose you at any second.
-- 🏆 **Compete for the Top Spot** → At the end of every round, the group decides who stood out the most.
+- 🏆 **Compete for the Top Spot** →  At the end of every round, the group picks the standout.
 - ⏳ **It Never Feels Repetitive** → Each match is new, every chat keeps it moving.

 ---